publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch12/schI/m__us_usc_t43_s390h–20.md

     (b) __Cost share__

-        The Federal share of the cost of a project described in subsection (a) of this section shall not exceed 25 percent of the total cost of the project.
+        The Federal share of the cost of a project described in subsection (a) shall not exceed 25 percent of the total cost of the project.

     (c) __Limitation__

-        Funds provided by the Secretary shall not be used for the operation and maintenance of a project described in subsection (a) of this section.
+        Funds provided by the Secretary shall not be used for the operation and maintenance of a project described in subsection (a).

     (d) __Authorization of appropriations__